johnpolacek/hello-next-app/README.md

 Additionally, for every product you add to Stripe, you should add a duplicate test product.

-A the plan id for each product (and the test product plan id) should be added to *app.config.js*.
+The plan id for each product (and the test product plan id) should be added to *app.config.js*.

+## User Management

+Provide information here about creating a user in Firebase, then linking that user with a paid account and subscription plan in Stripe...

+When a new user signs up, they first get a user account under the Firebase project so they can authenticate into your app with an email and password.

+For our Firebase database, we will have two separate areas for managing users.
+There is the Authentication data associated with a user that contains any data necessary for handling the authentication flow for that user.
+Next, there is a users collection that we can use to store other user metadata, such as what plan they have signed up for or their Stripe Customer ID.

+Next up, they sign up for a plan.
+If the plan is free, then...

+For paid accounts, the user will provide their credit card details and make a Stripe payment to create their subscription.

 ## Customization